 Wide-Ranging Accusations

-In these areas, long-time residents see graffiti on new homes, auto body “shops” set up in driveways, a half-dozen mailboxes and garbage cans in front of homes zoned for one or two families — and, rightly or wrongly, they blame illegal aliens, Indeed, the accusations against illegal aliens range from double parking to littering to “hanging out on the streets” in summer.
-But often the talk turns to broader issues — crime, welfare, the job market.
+set up in driveways, a half-dozen mailboxes and garbage cans in front of homes zoned for one or two families — and, rightly or wrongly, they blame illegal aliens, Indeed, the accusations against illegal aliens range from double parking to littering to hanging out on the streets

 The Police Department, according to a spokesman, notifies the immigration service of the arrest of any alien, legal or illegal, but does not compile its own statistics on aliens and crime.

-Max Weinman, chief of the criminal unit of the immigration service here, said 75 per cent of the referrals from the police involved drug use or trafficking, although he said there was also a “growing tendency” among illegal aliens to commit such offenses as holdups, pickpocketing and prostitution.
+Max Weinman, chief of the criminal unit of the immigration service here, said 75 per cent of the referrals from the police involved drug use or trafficking, although he said there was also a growing tendency

-Immigration officials usually draw a distinction between illegal aliens who come here to work but commit crimes (a number that officials say is increasing but is still “minimal” compared with the illegal-alien population) and aliens whose primary purpose, often after being smuggled into the country, is to engage in crime (a number they say is increasing significantly).
+compared with the illegal-alien population) and aliens whose primary purpose, often after being smuggled into the country, is to engage in crime (a number they say is increasing significantly).

-In Chinatown, in particular, immigration officials say, Chinese illegal aliens have helped Ito make murder, gambling, extortion and other crimes “the rule of the day.”
+In Chinatown, in particular, immigration officials say, Chinese illegal aliens have helped Ito make murder, gambling, extortion and other crimes the rule of the day.

 Welfare Law Changed

 With regard to illegal aliens on welfare, lack of data is not the only problem.
-There is some question whether top officials of the city’s Department of Social Services and the Health land Hospitals Corporation, as well as lower-echelon welfare employes, understand or enforce the new laws barring all but “emergency” aid for illegal aliens.
+There is some question whether top officials of the city’s Department of Social Services and the Health land Hospitals Corporation, as well as lower-echelon welfare employes, understand or enforce the new laws barring all but emergency

 Before last August, according to the state’s Department of Social Services, no person in need could be denied welfare or Medicaid because he was an alien, legal or illegal.
 But last June Governor Wilson signed a bill making the state law conform with new Federal regulations banning welfare or Medicaid to illegal aliens.
 (Applicants for unemployment insurance are not asked their residency status.)